migueldeicaza/MonoTouch.Dialog/README.markdown

   to invoke a method on demand.

   You can add the [Multiline] attribute to your string to make the cell render in multiple lines.
+And you can use the [Html] attribute on a string, in that case the value of the string should contain the url to load in the embedded UIWebView.

   Examples: